 - Reduce the emissions associated with our business operations;

-- do our part in meeting the ambitions and commitments set out within the Paris Agreement; and address both the physical and transitional risks and opportunities associated with climate change for our business through appropriate mitigation and adaptation.
+- Address the physical and transitional risks and opportunities associated with climate change through appropriate mitigation and adaptation.

-Royal Mail’s 90,000 posties walk over a billion steps a day, delivering to 31 million addresses.
-These ‘feet on the street’ help make the company the greenest option for delivering parcels, based on competitors’ reported emissions**.
+Royal Mail’s 85,000 posties walk up to a billion steps a day, and deliver to around 32 million addresses.
+These ‘feet on the street’ help make the company the greenest option for delivering parcels, based on publicly reported emissions**.

-Yet the four-pillar Steps to Zero plan goes further, recognising the urgency of addressing climate change.
-Each pillar features ambitious new commitments, including:
+Yet our Steps to Zero plan goes even further to recognise the urgency of addressing climate change.
+It is based on four distinct pillars with ambitious targets:

 - Net Zero deliveries: Rolling out more electric vans for final mile deliveries, with 5,500 vans by Spring 2023

 - Net Zero operations: 100% renewable electricity across the Royal Mail business, reducing reliance on domestic flights and increasing the use of rail

 - Making circular happen: Transforming operations to embrace the circular economy and helping our customers do the same through our Parcel Collect service

 - Collaborating for action: Calling for standardised industry-wide reporting on CO2e per parcel so customers can make an informed decision, and collaborating with partners to speed up the roll out of electric and low emission vehicles across the UK

 ** When measured in terms of the CO2e emissions per parcel reported by the UK parcel delivery companies who currently publicly report these statistics.